-13. PROCEDURES FOR ADMINISTRATION OF THE ANNUAL PERFORMANCE EVALUATION FOR FACULTY

-The timeframe for administration of the annual performance evaluation of full-time faculty in CLS generally coincides with the fiscal year, which begins on July 1 and ends on June 30.
-The annual performance evaluation should be conducted by the faculty member's supervisor using templates provided by the Office of Faculty Affairs.
-The dean, along with ancillary deans andprogram director as designated, should ensure that faculty are prepared for upcoming annual performance evaluations by requesting that faculty curricula vitae and portfolios are up to date and that any required pre-meeting documents are completed.
+14. PROCEDURES FOR ADMINISTRATION OF THE ANNUAL PERFORMANCE EVALUATION FOR FACULTY program director as designated, should ensure that faculty are prepared for upcoming annual performance evaluations by requesting that faculty curricula vitae and portfolios are up to date and that any required pre-meeting documents are completed.
 The dean should meet with faculty no later than September 30 for annual performance reviews of the prior fiscal year.
 The annual performance review should include a review of the faculty member's accomplishments during the fiscal year and the expectations for the forthcoming fiscal year.
 The review should include an assessment of progress towards promotion.
 Any annual performance reviews that are determined by the supervisor to be "Unsatisfactory" must be reviewed with the Office of Faculty Affairs.